FifthTry/roboto-mono/README.md

 This repository contains a [fpm font package](https://fpm.dev/featured/fonts/) containing [Google Font:
 Roboto Mono](https://fonts.google.com/specimen/Roboto+Mono/about?query=roboto).

-Arya is a Devanagari and Latin type family.
-It originated with Modular InfoTech's 1201, and was made more smooth.
-The new and original Latin design is intended to match the Devanagari in weight and and size with an unusual high-contrast sans serif design.
+Roboto Mono is a monospaced addition to the Roboto type family.
+Like the other members of the Roboto family, the fonts are optimized for readability on screens across a wide variety of devices and reading environments.

-Designers: Eduardo Tunni, Principal design
+Designers: Christian Robertson, Principal design

 ## How To Use This Font In Your FPM Package: